k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 ## Reference by Data Comparison

-The purpose of the **Reference by Data Comparison** plugin (introduced in Fabric V8.3) is to identify possible foreign key references between datasets by comparison of the data within the field's columns and to create the *refersTo* relations.
-This plugin is useful when a source does not have predefined foreign key constraints.
+**Reference by Data Comparison** is a new plugin (introduced in Fabric V8.3) that examines data within data source fields to identify correlations using the probabilistic Bloom filter algorithm.
+Based on the analysis results, this plugin can establish FK relationships between datasets.

 The data comparison is performed by comparing the values of the fields of two datasets at a time — dataset1 and dataset2.
-All fields of dataset2 are considered for analysis, while only the PK fields of dataset1are considered.
+All fields in dataset2 are considered for analysis, while in dataset1 only the PK fields are used for this comparison.

-Note that this plugin is inactive by default.
-If needed, the plugin should be set to active.
+Note that this plugin is inactive by default and must be manually activated if needed.

 #### Matching Rules